 Musicians are very individualistic, yet they are able to come together and merge into one orchestra, and become a unified sound and and harmony, says Schultz.
 Yet it is important to recognize individual performance.
 If a musician performs exceptionally well Schultz likes giving feedback on the spot, reinforcing that excellence.
 Conversely, in the event that anyone displays a performance that is not at the desired level, he does the same to hold them accountable.
 This keeps the best performers motivated and makes sure all know that individual performance is not diluted in the group performance.

-The Connection to Emotional Intelligence and Neuroscience
+Where Emotional Intelligence meets Neuroscience

 I often wondered how she was getting so expressive, literally creating a nonverbal dialog between her and the singers.
-I was amazed at how her body language would transform as she stood up in front of the chorus and raised her hands to begin the performance.
+I was amazed at how her body language would transform as she stood up in front of the ensemble and raised her hands to begin the performance.
 It felt like an invisible energy field connecting her to all of them and creating the music.
 And this is the emotional connection, the dynamic that Schultz highlighted and illustrated and the analogy with leadership is striking.

 Thank you Maestro Schultz!